DataDog/hiring-engineers/answers.md

               -e DD_APM_ENABLED=true \
               datadog/agent:latest
 ```
+(Note that we'll have to update our postgresql configuration to allow inbound connections from datadog from a new IP range since the Agent container will no longer use the default network).

 #### Spinning up a basic application (with Docker)
 Next we stand up and run a minimal Flask app with uWGI and Nginx (see Dockerfile for details), starting it as follows: